You want smart political talk without the meltdowns?

 And anyway, Karen Pence joins us now.

-Uh I hope this becomes a bestseller.
+I hope this becomes a bestseller.

 It's on Amazon.com.

-Uh how are you?
+How are you?

-Great to great to have you on.
+Great to have you on.

-It's you know, it's great to be on, Sean.
+It's great to be on, Sean.

-in their own uh opportunities to serve, to to go ahead and step out and and if God is calling you to something, he's going to give you that grace to carry you through.
+And if God is calling you to something, he's going to give you that grace to carry you through.

 You know, those that cling to worthless idols forfeit the grace that could be theirs.

-Even now, I'm I feel like he's calling us to step up to serve one more time, and there's a joy and there's a peace in answering his call.
+Even now, I feel like he's calling us to step up to serve one more time.

 It just isn't.

-I don't want to say I'm grounded, but it's really been really good for me in my life.
+And I would say this, if two things I believe have kept me halfway grounded, I don't want to say I'm grounded, but it's really been really good for me in my life.

-And the second thing is, or maybe it's really should be the first one, is my belief in God and the fact that I have a conscience that convicts me I know darn well what I'm doing wrong, Karen.
+And the second thing is, or maybe it's really should be the first one, is my belief in God and the fact that I have a conscience that convicts me.

 God might just be calling you to reach out to a neighbor.

-I mean, I try and say in the book, you know, God sometimes has used me in mighty ways and sometimes in not so mighty ways, but each time he calls us to serve him, that if we step up, he gives us that grace.
+I mean, I try and say in the book, you know, God sometimes has used me in mighty ways and sometimes in not so mighty ways.

-And um so many things I would have missed if I hadn't been willing to take that risk and to step out and to answer his call.
+And so many things I would have missed if I hadn't been willing to take that risk and to step out and to answer his call.

 It's very encouraging.

-It's got interesting behind the scenes stories, tells about art therapy and military spouses.
+It's got interesting behind-the-scenes stories, tells about art therapy and military spouses.

 You know, it's amazing.

-Uh uh did you get stung a lot?
+Did you get stung a lot?

 You guys are busy.